Beachborough School, near Brackley

 Good for: Well-rounded kids.
 The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
 The superior sport, drama and music facilities are impressive and all children get to participate fully.
-Good flexible after-school care in mind is particularly helpful for busy working parents.
+Good flexible after-school care is particularly helpful for busy working parents.

 Not for: Those who require full-boarding, a town location, a larger school cohort, or parents who prefer a more ‘starchy’ or edgy approach to schooling – you’ll either love or hate the unapologetic wholesomeness of the place.

 Beachborough School, Westbury, Nr Buckingham, NN13 5LB.
 Tel: 01280 700071.